 While achieving these laudable goals, we also spur the growth of marketable transportation technologies.
 Simply put, Traffic21 aligns perfectly with existing efforts of government and community leaders to make Southwestern Pennsylvania a greener, “smart” city and a model for the nation.

 Traffic21 is directed by Chris Hendrickson, Hamerschlag University Professor, College of Engineering and Heinz College.
 In this role, Hendrickson helps identify external funding opportunities and matches them with promising research, often working in collaboration with Carnegie Mellon’s Offices of Government and Corporate Relations.
 Chris Hendrickson is a member of the National Academy of Engineering and Editor-in-chief of the ASCE J. of Transportation Engineering.
 His research, teaching and consulting are in the general area of engineering planning and management, including design for the environment, project management, transportation systems, finance and computer applications.

 Lisa Kay Schweyer is the Program Manager for Traffic21 and Mobility21 National University Transportation Center.
 She came to CMU from the Southwestern Pennsylvania Commission where she managed the federally supported regional ridesharing program, CommuteInfo.
-She also currently serves as chair of the Vanpool Council for the international Association for Commuter Transportation.
+She also served as chair of the Vanpool Council for the international Association for Commuter Transportation from 2016 – 2018.
 Lisa Kay received her BA in Political Science from Indiana University of Pennsylvania and her Masters of Public Management degree from the Heinz College at CMU.